 What gives?
 If exercise is so good for us, then why does it cause pain and injuries?

-Poor movement patterns due to the reasons mentioned above contribute to many of the injuries we experience, including shoulder pain, back pain, hip pain, knee pain, and foot/ankle pain.
-Being that many of these pain issues we experience are due to things that are modifiable in our lives, it means that many of our injuries are things that can be resolved once the root cause is addressed appropriately.
+Poor movement patterns due to the reasons mentioned above contribute to many of the injuries you experience, including shoulder pain, back pain, hip pain, knee pain, and foot/ankle pain.
+Being that many of these pain issues you experience are due to things that are modifiable in your live, it means that many of your injuries are things that can be resolved once the root cause is addressed appropriately.
 You can treat the symptoms all you want with various methods of physical therapy, chiropractic, massage, and self-care, but until you correct what is actually causing the issue in the first place, your issues will remain.

 This fix for these poor movement patterns begins with analyzing your movement.
 It is important to assess where your asymmetries or muscle imbalances are, where you are compensating for something else being weak, tight, or stiff, and/or where you have faulty movement patterns because either someone taught you incorrectly or you never had anyone teach you what proper form is.
 Once you know how you are moving you can begin to correct the patterns.

 Correcting the patterns is the more difficult part in the process.
 Doing exercises to address tightness or weakness issues is involved, but that is the simple part of the process.
 The difficult part lies in retraining years of habits your body views as normal.
 Breaking The Brain and Resetting The Brain can be frustrating processes.
 It requires you to force your body to move in what feels to be very unnatural ways even though they are the proper ways to move.
 It takes consistent work (on a daily basis) over a period of weeks (and possibly months) to fully get your body and brain to learn and feel natural with the new, proper movement patterns.